In the world of freelancing, having top-notch skills is crucial, but knowing how to sell yourself is what ultimately lands you the job.

 Step 5: Include relevant work samples

 Find relevant products that hit exactly what they’re looking for.
-If you’ve worked on any successful projects recently, don’t shy away from adding them.
+If you’ve worked on any successful projects recently, add them.

 You can browse through the most recent projects I’ve done with both luxury brands in the portfolio I’ve attached below, including other relevant projects I’ve worked on in the past.
 If you’re interested in seeing more of my work, feel free to check my online portfolio through this link.